-There are three different scenarios that can occur for end users when they are locked out, based on the severity of the lockout (low, medium, or high), and the gauge type (URL or bandwidth).
+There are two different scenarios that can occur for end users when they are locked out, based on the severity of the lockout (low, medium, or high), and the gauge type (URL or bandwidth).

-Low severity URL lockout
+Low severity URL, medium URL/bandwidth lockout

-In a low severity URL lockout, when an end user attains the User Threshold established for a gauge, and that end user attempts to access a URL for a library category set up to be monitored by that gauge, the following lockout page displays for the end user:
+In a low or medium severity URL lockout, or a medium severity bandwidth type lockout, when an end user attains the User Threshold established for a gauge, and that end user attempts to access a threat category/port or threat group set up to be monitored by that gauge, the following lockout page displays for the end user.

-Fig. 3:2-15 Low severity URL lockout page
+Fig. 3:2-15 Low, medium level URL, medium bandwidth lockout page